 After everyone was down off the chair lift, we sidled over to ask the resort employees if we could hitch a ride down.
 They said the lift was shut down during the ceremony due to noise but once it started up again, we could certainly ride down.

-Perfect end to a thru hike: 10.7 mile day and a trail magic chair lift ride!
+Perfect end to a thru hike: 10.7-mile day and a trail magic chair lift ride!
 We giggled with the thrill of our luck the whole way down.